Nosskirneh/radio.net-spotify/README.md

 ## Hosting yourself

 First install the necessary python plugins:
-`pip install spotipy tenacity logging`
+`pip install spotipy tenacity logging lxml BeautifulSoup4`

 ### Configure radio.net station(s)
 1. Browse the [radio.net](https://radio.net) for your favorite radio station.
 2. Right click and select `Inspect Element`.
 Tap on the `Network` tab.
 3. Refresh and look for the `nowplaying?` call.
 Select `Params`.
 4. Copy the `station` value to the station's dictionary in `config.py`.
-The `apikey` seems to be the same for every radio station and is thus hardcoded into the saver.
+The `apikey` is the same for every radio station and is fetched at launch.
 5. For each radio station you would like to save, create a new Spotify playlist.
 Copy its Spotify URI within Spotify and store it into the `playlist_id` field.
 6. Also enter the `station_name` of the station and the `limit` of how many tracks to save in the playlist.
 Some radio stations, such as [Antenne Bayern Classic Rock](http://antenneclassicrock.radio.net/), have their ads as the track name.
 Entering the exact name will thus filter these out.